Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Form Module VBA Code

-I have made a small change in the Form module Code for TextBox8 Control to Raise only the LostFocus Event.
-Earlier Code invokes both AfterUpdate and LostFocus Events.
+Additionally, I made a minor change in the form module code for the TextBox8 control — it now raises only the LostFocus event.
+In the earlier version, the code triggered both the AfterUpdate and LostFocus events.

 Option Compare Database